Create Your First Policy

 Promote The Policy To Enforce

-When the audit evidence matches your intent, change the top-level mode to enforce and write the
+When the audit evidence matches your intent, change the source-group mode to enforce and write

 modefromaudittoenforce